 Materials that produce long, stringy chips, such as cold-rolled steel and aluminum, require at least one-drill-diameter clearance.
 To reduce clearance even with long, stringy chips, exit-end chip breakers are available.

 Direct workpiece contact is usually not recommended.
 Chips can escape only up through the drill's flutes, drill-bearing length is shortened by the drill point's length, and drill-withdrawal burrs can raise the jig plate.
 Direct contact may be necessary, though, for maximum bearing length when drilling sloped surfaces (see below).
 Also, reamer bushings can be mounted much closer than drill bushings, due to much finer chips, for more-accurate hole finishing.

 Whenever the drilling axis is not perpendicular to the workpiece surface, locate the exit end as close to the part as possible.
-Otherwise the drill will tend to wander.
+This is to prevent the drill from wandering.
 For maximum drill guiding, we recommend specifying bushings with an angle milled on the exit end, tangent to the workpiece surface at point of entry.

 We offer bushings with unfinished ODs for custom-fitting to oversize holes.
 They are slightly larger than nominal diameter to provide grinding stock, .005-.020 extra, depending on the OD size (see charts under each specific bushing type).
 We recommend grinding on a mandrel to hold ID/OD concentricity.

 We recommend installing bushings with an arbor press whenever possible.
 If the bushing's OD is large enough, you can also use a drawbolt with two washers as shown above.
 If a hammer is the only tool available, do not strike the bushing directly or it could fracture.